toph-allen/OutlineView/README.md

 ![OutlineView Screenshot](OutlineView-screenshot.png)

+N.B.
+This is a real work in progress.

-I kept running into an issue where SwiftUI would lose the open-closed state of folders when they disappeared, so the app tracks open-closed state through a separate class.
-There are a few branches where I've tried to work around this need in a few ways, as yet unsuccessfully.
+This implementation uses an instance of a class to store the open/closed state of items with children, because otherwise SwiftUI would lose the open-closed state of folders when they aren't visible.

+There are a few branches where I've attempted to work around this issue in a few ways, thus far unsuccessfully.
+But hey, it runs nicely as a proof of concept!